 Children safety on ambulance – Emotion and rules, what is the line to keep in pediatric transport?

-The safety of children on ambulances is essential but the european rules are not always respected.
+Pediatric transport on the ambulance with total safety is mandatory for any ambulance professional.
+The safety of children on ambulances is essential but the European rules are not always respected.
 What to do to erase any kind of risk?

-Knowledge of the consequences, purchase of adequate equipment and application of the regulations are the basis of what each ambulance service must do to keep pediatric patients safe during an emergency.
+Knowledge of the consequences, purchase of adequate equipment and application of the regulations are the basis of what each ambulance service must do to keep pediatric transport of patients in safety during an emergency.
 Because our life is important, but that of the future is even more important.

 EMOTION: the anxiety that goes with the healthcare professional